ihcsim/linkerd2-gitops/README.md

 ```

 Add a new remote endpoint to the repository to point to the
-in-cluster Git server that will be created in the next section:
+in-cluster Git server, which will be created in the next section:

 ```sh
 git remote add git-server git://localhost/linkerd2-gitops.git
 ```

 > Access to the remote Git server will be faciliated over port-forwarding.
+>
 > Hence, the new remote endpoint refers to the localhost.

-### Set up a Git server
+### Set up the Git server

 Deploy the Git server to the `scm` namespace: